 He has acquired potassium nitrate, sulphur and charcoal to create homemade fireworks on the kitchen stove.
 He suffers second-degree burns over his face when the compound inadvertently explodes.
 He claims to be fine as he sits in Emergency shaking uncontrollably from pain and shock.

-We are on the Rideau River Nature Trail, heading home.
+We are on the Rideau River Nature Trail, bicycling home.
 I follow behind but am distracted for the briefest moment.
 He is not there.
 He is crashing through the bush toward the river.

 Amongst the comic books and tea cups I find a single boxing glove signed by Shawn O’Sullivan.

 I wake groggily in the middle of the night, vaguely aware of an alien noise filling my bachelor apartment.
 As I become fully awake I realize a bat is zig-zagging through my airspace.
 Startled and disoriented I dash out of the apartment.
 Only when I am standing, undressed in the hallway, does it occur to me that I have locked myself out.

 We meet at the Prescott to drink draft beer and watch Shawn O’Sullivan’s fight.
 After a few glasses of beer his name becomes Sawn O’Shovellin.